mertpehlivancik/Programming-MarkupLanguages/Bash Script/CommandChallenge/README.md

 ```

-## Challenge 16 - "Search Recursive and Using Piping"
+## Challenge 16 - "Searching Recursive and Using Piping"
 * Print all matching lines (without the filename or the file path) in all files under the current directory that start with "access.log" that contain the string "500".
 * Note that there are no files named access.log in the current directory, you will need to search recursively.
 * Used commands detailed descriptions: